If your argument is not supported by science, ...

 Randi likes to claim that he can fool any group of scientists.
 While critical thinking is important in science, trickery to cover up undesirable results is counter to the openness of science.
 So this anti-scientific attitude together with his (self-admitted) abysmal knowledge of statistics and his lack of scientific training or indeed any higher education, makes him wholly unsuitable for involvement or arbitration in objective tests especially those that put an individual's career and reputation at risk.(Randi 2008)

-"My abysmal ignorance of statistics requires that I frequently appeal to statistician ..."
+"My abysmal ignorance of statistics requires that I frequently appeal to statistician, Chip Denman ..."

 James Randi, 2008 announcing why he had to make a 'drastic change to the rules' and scrap the impossibly high performance levels he had set for his Millionaire Challenge - only to reinstate equally impossible odds!

 But despite the problem of trust, which has put off most professional astrologers, the JREF terms are created in a way that deters anyone other than 'fringe performers' who are purely seeking a publicity stunt.
-Contesting the Million Dollar Challenge is like playing a game of cards where Randi holds all the Aces ... and if necessary hidden up his sleeve!
+Contesting the Million Dollar Challenge is like playing a game of cards where Randi holds all the Aces ... with a few spare up his sleeve!

 To find out more about the unrealistic and unacceptable demands of the Randi Test see The Myth of the Million Dollar Challenge.
 As far as astrology is concerned,

 unless they change the rules and the culture within the misnomered JREF, Randi's challenge is an irrelevant charade.
 But